Free Shipping Over $150 Lower 48 States Details

 Commonly used postcard sizes include 4x6 inches and 5x7 inches.
 These sizes are typically used for personal and promotional purposes, as they provide enough space for creative designs and essential information.
 Some businesses also use EDDM (Every Door Direct Mail) postcards, which have larger dimensions like 6.5x9 inches and 8.5x11 inches.

-Which postcard paper finish is best?
+Which paper finish is best?

 The best postcard paper finish depends on the intended purpose and design of the postcard.
 Glossy finishes provide a shiny and vibrant look, which is ideal for colored images and photography.
 Matte finishes, on the other hand, offer a more understated and elegant appearance that's suitable for minimalist designs or when writing on the postcard is important.